 - Claude Monet

-The Museum of Modern Art has 3 panels of one canvas, and a second piece too of the Water-Lilies series.
+The Museum of Modern Art has three panels of one canvas, and there is a second piece too of the Water-Lilies series.
 This gallery has some very striking works of art on display too and is well worth a visit.
 Found at https://www.moma.org/visit/index it costs $25 to get in.

 " My garden is my most beautiful masterpiece.”